christinecardoso/gtd/*/Dump.md

 Lime zest
 Coconut milk

+- [ ] How to propagate the coconuts📅 2024-08-28
+- [ ] Add Scannell jobs to the spreadsheet 📅 2024-08-28
+- [ ] Figure out when to go paddle boarding 📅 2024-08-28
+- [ ] Start posting and creating UGC videos (danaberez and good ones like bromabakery) extra $30k !!!!
+- [ ] photo studio — find ppl to take photos (Kevin’s family)
+- [ ] Pilates classes!!
+- [ ] tennis clinic!!!
+- [ ] Driving range
+- [ ] wrute doen date ideas blog 📅 2024-08-28
+- [ ] salsa classes 📅 2024-08-29
+- [ ] Buy the herb plants
+- [ ] order fertilizer for herbs
+- [ ] what to do w crawling mint
+- [ ] UGC for plants and gardening???
+What could that be??
+- [ ] bbq outside ugc
+- [ ] Apply for event marketing jobs like creative state, digital marketing companies and event marketing companies, what other remote jobs??
+Creative director, creative strategist, look for spirits and beverage industry jobs, events manager , brand strategist, solution architect
+- [ ] Need to start running and working out!!!!!!
+You are getting chunky!!!
+- [ ] do pascio !!!
+- [ ] Find the social girls class about getting jobs on upwork!!!

 - [ ] #buy chopsticks and Asian soup spoons
 - [ ] Salty donuts with Lisa 📅 2024-08-27
 - [ ] pool with Stefany 📅 2024-08-27